adrianblakey/slot-car-ecom/README.md

 It's closed - despite the [AM32 firmware](https://github.com/AlkaMotors/AM32-MultiRotor-ESC-firmware) being readily available the SBM gets a custom build of this code and there's no information to explain how a hobbyist might want to make similar updates, to not only the code but also the hardware design.
 And there's no clarity around the intellectual property ownership.

 The hardware design is good however we wanted something that could respond faster, and operate from a lower starting voltage, and operate at higher voltages and current.
-These capabilities are all captured in the [requirement's document](https://github.com/adrianblakey/slot-car-ecom/blob/main/docs/slot-car-ecom-requirements.ods) that you'll find in the "docs" directory.
+These capabilities are all captured in the [requirements document](https://github.com/adrianblakey/slot-car-ecom/blob/main/docs/slot-car-ecom-requirements.ods) that you'll find in the "docs" directory.

 Its cost is still a little too much for most people.
-The cost of electronics is a function of the parts' costs.
-A good rule of thumb is that the final cost of a part is about 4 times the constituent parts cost.
+The cost of electronics is a function of the parts' cost.
+A good rule of thumb is that the final cost of an assembled board is about 4 times the constituent parts' cost.
 Therefore, by making informed parts choices that might say save a cent or two while still optimizing performance, a much more cost effective design can be produced.
 We think we have done this.

 # The Files